prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - My card still hasn't arrived after two weeks, now what?
 - My card appears to have never arrived?
 - My card never arrived.
+## intent: card_delivery_estimate
-## intent: card_delivery_estimate- Can it specifically be delivered on a certain date?
+- Can it specifically be delivered on a certain date?
 - I need to get my card quickly
 - When can I expect my card?
 I live in the US.
 - Help!
 When will the card arrive at my home?